IvoNet/docker-base-image-python-alpine-s6/README.md

 - create a cont-init.d folder with in it files to configure your system and COPY that to the /etc folder
 - create run scripts for your "services" and place them in the etc/services.d folder in its own subdir

+The reason I choose for a python alpine image is just that I'm much better in Python than bash scripting so now I have the choice :-)

 ## Example services.d script